mvilcot/reefish_WIO_SGDCs/README.md

 Maldives (MV), Mayotte (MY), Mafia Island (MF) and Seychelles (SC).

 ### Genetic SNPs data set
-20 species, from 4479 to ...
-SNPs (Donati et al., 2021)
+Filtered SNPs data for 20 species, from 4479 to 38931 SNPs.
+From Donati et al. (2021).

 ### Species presence data set
-from (Albouy et al., 2019)
+Global species presence data.
+From Albouy et al. (2019).

 # 01 SNP Resampling
-"As genomic diversity is directly related to the number of SNPs (Moragues et al., 2010), we randomly down-sampled 999 times the SNPs to the lowest common number of SNPs found across all species (i.e., n = 4479 SNPs in Pseudanthias squamipinnis; Table S2).
-To best account for differences in site sampling success across species, the number of individuals used for genetic diversity measurements was also randomly sampled 999 times to a maximum number of 10 individuals per sampling site (median value of the overall sampling). "
+999 down-sampling of each of the 20 species SNPs data to:
+- 10 individuals per sampling site
+- 4479 SNPs (i.e. the lowest common number of SNPs found across all species)

 # 02 DAPC